Going to an island and not sure where to operate? No problem, just stick up an antenna anywhere.

-The antenna.
 Here’s the Tarheel II attached to the hotel top floor balcony.

 Front desk.
 This is the Hilton Hotel in Port of Spain, Trinidad.
 It is also known as the “upside down hotel” because the floors are numbered backwards.
 We were on the 1st floor which is the top floor at 8 stories up.

 You can see downtown Port of Spain from the hotel balcony.

 Dead band medicine.
 When band conditions are not that good you can always take your honey to the wine bar.

 9Y4/WJ2O QSL Card Front